-PED 444 Adapted Physical Education (3) Designed to provide the concepts and principles, services of referral typical behavior aberrations services of referral, typical behavior aberrations, and problems related to the physical education of the exceptional child.
+PED 444 Adapted Physical Education (3) Designed to provide the concepts and principles, services of referral, typical behavior aberrations, and problems related to the physical education of the exceptional child.
 Students will receive instruction in modification of motor activities, general fitness activities, and therapeutic exercises for students with unique needs.

-PED 445 Coaching Theory (3)

-Designed to acquaint the students with principles of positive coaching philosophy, application of sport psychology and sport physiology, sport skills instruction, and the use of sport management skills.
+PED 445 Coaching Theory (3) Designed to acquaint the students with principles of positive coaching philosophy, application of sport psychology and sport physiology, sport skills instruction, and the use of sport management skills.
 PED 454 W: Exercise Assessment (3) Study of the theories, procedures, and techniques of exercise, fitness, and sport performance testing.
 Laboratory experience required.
 Recommended: PED 345.